orsee/orsee/README.md

 For installation and usage manual see [wiki documentation](http://www.orsee.org/wiki/doku.php).

-Please use Sourceforge project [bug tracker](http://sourceforge.net/p/orsee/_list/tickets?source=navbar) for reporting issues.
+Please use the [ORSEE bug tracker](http://www.orsee.org/web/tracker.php) for reporting issues.

 License
 ------------

 ORSEE is released under terms of proprietary open source [License](http://www.orsee.org/web/license.php).
-It requires you to acknowledge the software usage by an appropriate citation.
+It requires you to acknowledge the software usage by an appropriate citation of this [article](http://link.springer.com/article/10.1007/s40881-015-0004-4).

 Useful links
 ------------